tayganr/lakehouse/modules/module01a.md

 ## :dart: Objectives

+* Enable Change Data Capture
-* Synapse Pipeline
+* Create a Pipeline
-* Tumbling Window Trigger
+* Trigger Pipeline based on a Tumbling Window
+* Copy data changes to the data lake

 ## 1. Source Environment (Azure SQL Database)
 1. Navigate to the **SQL database**